Eigenvalue falls in thin broken quantum strips: Near field operator

-where $\mathbb{S}\in\Cplx$ and $\widetilde{W}_+$ decays exponentially at infinity.
-In this simple situation the so-called threshold scattering matrix $\mathbb{S}$ is a scalar and the fact that $\mathbb{S}$ is unitary translates into the relation
+where $\mathbb{S}\in\Cplx$ and $\widetilde{W}$ decays exponentially at infinity.
+In this simple situation the so-called threshold scattering matrix $\mathbb{S}$ becomes a scalar and the fact that $\mathbb{S}$ is unitary translates into the relation

 In other words, $\mathbb{S}$ is located on the unit circle in the complex plane.
+Identity (\ref{Sunitary}) is simply obtained by taking the imaginary part and the limit $L\to+\infty$ in the equation

+where $\Om_L\coloneqq\{Z\in\Om\,|\,X<L\}$.
 It may happen, we do not know, that (\ref{NearFieldPb}) also admits solutions which are exponentially decaying at infinity (trapped modes).
-In this situation, $W_+$ is not uniquely defined.
-However these trapped modes do not modify the value of $\mathbb{S}$ because of their decay at infinity.
+In this situation, the function (\ref{ScaSol}) is not uniquely defined.
+However these trapped modes do not modify the value of $\mathbb{S}$ because they decay exponentially at infinity.
 Following \cite{MoVa08,Naza17bis,KoNS16,Naza20Threshold}, now we introduce some vocabulary.
 Define the vector spaces

 Here $\mX_{\mrm{bo}}$ is the space of bounded solutions of (\ref{NearFieldPb}) while $\mX_{\mrm{tr}}$ stands for the space of trapped modes.
-Generally speaking, the existence of trapped modes at the threshold is a rare phenomenon.
+Generally speaking, the existence of trapped modes at the threshold is in some sense a rare phenomenon.
 In particular, it is unstable with respect to perturbations of the geometry.
 Therefore we think that there holds $\mX_{\mrm{tr}}=\{0\}$ for most $\alpha$ though it is an open problem to prove such result.
-On the other hand, we do not know if we can have $\mX_{\mrm{tr}}\ne\{0\}$ for certain $\alpha$.
+On the other hand, we do not know if we can have $\mX_{\mrm{tr}}\ne\{0\}$ for certain values of $\alpha$.

 \begin{definition} We say that $A^{\Om}$ has a Threshold Resonance (TR) if $\mX_{\mrm{bo}}\ne\{0\}$, i.e. if (\ref{NearFieldPb}) admits a non zero bounded solution. \end{definition}

 \begin{definition} We say that $A^{\Om}$ has a proper TR if the quotient space